Petra Nieminen: Playing career

+Professional Women’s Hockey League (PWHL)

+On June 17, 2026, Nieminen was drafted twelfth overall by the Montreal Victoire in the 2026 PWHL draft.

-International career
+International play

 Nieminen has represented Finland in international ice hockey competition since 2015, first appearing with the Finnish national under-18 team at the 2015 IIHF World Women's U18 Championship in Buffalo, New York, where she recorded two goals and three assists in five games.
 She scored seven goals and tallied seven assists for the Finland Selects at the 2015 World Selects Invitational in Bolzano.

 At the 2016 IIHF World Women's U18 Championship, she was the team leader in points and goals, scoring four goals and two assists in five games, and was selected by the coaches as one of the top-3 players on the team.

 She made her debut with the Finnish national team at the 2016 IIHF Women's World Championship, notching three points in six games as Finland finished in fourth.
 She has played for Finland in every World Championship since, scoring three goals in six games the 2017 IIHF Women's World Championship, as Finland won bronze.

 She scored five points in six games for Finland at the 2018 Winter Olympics, the country winning bronze.

 At the 2019 IIHF Women's World Championship, she scored an overtime goal in the gold medal game that would have marked the first time a country other than the or won World Championship gold.
 However, after a twelve-minute video review, the goal was disallowed in a call that sparked intense controversy.
 She was one of the five Finnish players to then take a shot in the shootout, which culminated in a victory for the United States.

+On 2 January 2026, she was named to Finland's roster to compete at the 2026 Winter Olympics.

+In the 2026 PWHL Draft, she was selected by the Montreal Victoire in the first round, 12th overall.